sgoudelis/swirly/README.md

 # swirly

-## Demostration for non-blocking high-speed Web API.
+## Demostration for non-blocking high-speed Web API with asynchronous job handling.

-A collection of python scripts that make up high-speed non-blocking HTTP API.
+A collection of python scripts that make up high-speed non-blocking HTTP API with asynchronous job handling.

 ## Requirements